AutomotiveAIChallenge/aichallenge2023-integ/documentation/docfx_project_en/setup/index.md

    4. confirm that the following screen is displayed
       ![awsim_ubuntu](../images/setup/awsim_ubuntu.png)

+#### Starting AWSIM in a Docker container
+If you want to start AWSIM from a Docker container, please follow the steps below after installing a Docker image according to the Docker image preparation procedure (see below).
+  1. extract the executable file for the convention in `aichallenge2023-sim/autoware` (Hereinafter, it is assumed to be located in `aichallenge2023-sim/autoware/AWSIM/AWSIM.x86_64`)
+  2. launch the Docker container
+    ```
+    cd aichallenge2023-sim
+    rocker --nvidia --x11 --user --net host --privileged --volume autoware:/aichallenge -- ghcr.io/automotiveaichallenge/aichallenge2023-sim/ autoware-universe-cuda:v1
+    ```
+  3. execute the following in the container
+    ```
+    export ROS_LOCALHOST_ONLY=1
+    export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
+    export RCUTILS_COLORIZED_OUTPUT=1
+    source /autoware/install/setup.bash
+    /aichallenge/AWSIM/AWSIM.x86_64
+    ````

 ### AWSIM(Windows)
   1. [Download](https://drive.google.com/file/d/1L6jr9wttxA2aLl8IqC3xDXIuQUfjMTAJ/view?usp=sharing) the executable file for the convention and unzip it.
   ※Tutorial Environment